William Culbertson1

 His home plantation in St. Mary's White Chapel parish contained some six hundred acres, and the remainder he sold before his death.7

 The tax lists show that Major Dale kept from two to four servants, so he could not have done much farming.
-In all of his deeds and other papers he was always styled, "Edward Dale, Gentleman," a title that in the seventeenth century was defined with legal precision and its use not permitted to anyone who had not the right to it.4
+In all of his deeds and other papers he was always styled, "Edward Dale, Gentleman," a title that in the seventeenth century was defined with legal precision and its use not permitted to anyone who had not the right to it.4 Bequethed two slaves in their will.

 Major Dale and wife in consideration of the love they bore their daughter Katharine wife of Mr. Thomas Carter conveyed to them two negro boys.
 After death of Carter and wife the boy named Robin to go to his grandson Edward Carter, and the boy James to the rest of his Carter grandchildren.8